-Each year, five Resilience Award winners are chosen from a pool of distinguished finalists across the following categories, plus the Chairman’s Award:
+Five Resilience Award winners are selected from a pool of distinguished finalists in the following categories, plus the Chairman’s Award:

-The Resilience Awards inspire pride in businesses and their communities and offers support and resources to help companies grow sustainably through:
+The Resilience Awards inspire pride in the businesses’ communities and offers support and resources to help companies grow sustainably through:

 Darden Executive Education Program

 With a full scholarship to attend one of the Darden's open-enrollment Executive Education programs, Resilience Award winners are taught by full-time Darden faculty members.
-These thought leaders incorporate experiential learning (gaming, simulations, and physical activities) in conjunction with relevant business case studies (the cornerstone of the Darden learning experience) into each class.
+These thought leaders incorporate experiential learning in conjunction with relevant business case studies into each class.
 Darden’s Executive Education consistently earns high ratings by the Financial Times in its annual survey.

 - Are located in a community facing pressing economic challenges (with high poverty, high unemployment, and low self-employment);